ZiyongHe/Portfolio/README.md

 # module2
-This is a Responsive Portfolio with CSS and Bootstrap
+This is a Responsive Portfolio with CSS and Bootstrap cooresponding to module 2 homework of Ziyong's Fullstack learning process

 The objective of this project is to create a personal portfolio as a good showcase for future employer-competitive programming ability drmostration.